 BARTON garnet abrasives are available in more than a dozen grades across our ADIRONDACK, ALLTEK, and FUSION product lines.
 Our unequalled line of high-performance abrasives gives you the ability to choose the right grade for every application.
 Whatever your industry, whether you are cutting thick, heavy metals and stone, or thin, delicate materials, there is a BARTON waterjet abrasive that performs with the speed, edge quality, and surface finish you need for cutting:

-How to find the best garnet abrasive for your waterjet cutting application
+How to find the best abrasive for your waterjet cutting application

-The best way to find the right garnet abrasive for your application is to work with your BARTON representative.
+The best way to find the best abrasive for waterjet cutting is to work with your BARTON representative.
 Describe the type of material you intend to cut.
 How thick is it?
 What edge quality and surface finish do you need?
 How many pieces do you need to produce in normal shift?
 Answers to these questions will help determine the best type and grade of garnet for your waterjet cutting application.